-Because occupations involving physical labor dominate the local economy, McGill is generally considered to be a blue-collar town.
-52.02% of the McGill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+McGill is a blue-collar town, with 52.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, McGill is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in McGill who work in healthcare (12.33%), teaching (11.21%), and law enforcement and fire fighting (8.07%).

 The per capita income in McGill in 2022 was $31,111, which is lower middle income relative to Nevada and the nation.
 This equates to an annual income of $124,444 for a family of four.
 However, McGill contains both very wealthy and poor people as well.